BlairLeduc/pico-ans-forth/README.md

 # ANS Forth for the PicoCalc

-This hobby project is ANS Forth for Clockwork's [PicoCalc](https://www.clockworkpi.com/picocalc) using the [Pimoroni Pico Plus 2 W](https://shop.pimoroni.com/products/pimoroni-pico-plus-2-w).
+This hobby project is ANS Forth for Clockwork's [PicoCalc](https://www.clockworkpi.com/picocalc) using the [Raspberry Pi Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/).

 > The goal of this project is my personal exploration, development, and enrichment.
 I wish to learn more about TILs and ANS Forth is the specification that I am targeting.